What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Results and Analysis

+Figure~\ref{fig:task_four} presents the evolution of evaluation practices across the four most prominent NLG tasks, which account for 78.1\% of the papers: Dialogue Generation (DG; 26.1\%), Machine Translation (MT; 25.4\%), Text Summarization (TS; 22.0\%), and Question Answering (QA; 13.9\%).
+We observe three key trends.
+First, automatic metrics remain universally applied (near 100\%) across all tasks.
+Second, traditional tasks like MT rely almost entirely on these automatic metrics, with only 26\% conducting human evaluation and negligible LaaJ adoption until 2025.
+Third, in tasks like DG, TS, and QA, we observe a clear substitution effect: as LaaJ adoption has rapidly accelerated since 2023, human evaluation has either dipped (DG, TS) or plummeted entirely (QA).
+Importantly, across all tasks, the validation of LaaJ against human evaluation remains relatively low compared to its usage (\S\ref{sec:laaj_human_subsec}).

 We further examine each of the top four tasks and discuss how the evaluation methods differ.
-We restrict the analysis to single-task papers to find task-specific patterns, and visualize the top 10 most frequent metrics and criteria for that year.
-Figure~\ref{fig:task_year} visualizes the evolution of evaluation methods across four major tasks.
-Each chart illustrates the rank of task association with evaluation metrics, human evaluation criteria, or LaaJ criteria over six years (2020-2025), and cycle size indicates their frequency.
+We restrict the analysis to single-task papers to find task-specific patterns, and visualize the top 8 most frequent metrics and criteria for that year.
+Figure~\ref{fig:task_year} visualizes the evolution of evaluation methods across the four major tasks.